ffbeast/ffbeast.github.io/docs/en/common_firmware.md

 > **Connect external power source to boot the controller!**

 ## DFU
-All STM32 controllers support firmware flashing in DFU(Device Firmware Upgrade) mode directly via USB cable.
+All STM32 controllers support firmware flashing in DFU (Device Firmware Upgrade) mode directly via a USB cable.
-Most boards have physical switch that allow to enable boot in DFU state.
+Many boards are equipped with a physical switch that enables booting in DFU state.
 Here are some examples.

 ### ODrive
 <img src="../../assets/images/odrive_dfu.jpg" width="360">